simplesamlphp/simplesamlphp-module-cas/docs/cas.md

 # Using the CAS authentication source with SimpleSAMLphp

-This is completely based on the original cas authentication, the only diffrence is this is authentication module and not a script.
+This is completely based on the original cas authentication, the only difference is this is authentication module and not a script.

 ## Setting up the CAS authentication module